Elletra/Support_BuildableSnow/README.md

 #### <a name="custom-bricks-version-checking-require-min-version"></a> `BuildableSnow_RequireMinVersion (minVersion);`

-For use by other mods to require a minimum version of this mod for them to work.
+For use by other mods that require a minimum version of this mod to work.

 | Argument | Type |  Description  |
 | -------- | ---- | ------------- |